Lykos153/AnnexRemote/README.md

         # raise RemoteError if the file couldn't be retrieved

     def checkpresent(self, key):
-        # return true if the key is present in the remote
+        # return True if the key is present in the remote
-        # return false if the key is not present
+        # return False if the key is not present
         # raise RemoteError if the presence of the key couldn't be determined, eg. in case of connection error

     def remove(self, key):